 - Different poems help develop memory

 - Reading books smooth the transition from sounds to syllables for beginning reader

 - Storytelling combines listening with imagination and participation, as children can put together pictures showing the events in the story

-Our own teachers do much to encourage this curiosity about the natural world.
+Teachers encourage and support curiosity about the natural world.
 Our activities can introduce simple science to children from their earliest age: